AI-SDC/SACRO-ML/README.md

 A collection of tools and resources for managing the statistical disclosure control of trained machine learning models.
 For a brief introduction, see [Smith et al. (2022)](https://doi.org/10.48550/arXiv.2212.01233).

+### User Guides

+A collection of user guides can be found in the 'user_stories' folder of this repository.
+These guides include configurable examples from the perspective of both a researcher and a TRE, with separate scripts for each.
+Instructions on how to use each of these scripts and which scripts to use are included in the README of the 'user_stories' folder.

 ## Content

 * `aisdc`